 Homecoming is one of K-State's greatest traditions.
 Throughout Homecoming week, students compete in various events to generate K-State spirit.
 Homecoming traditions used to include a Homecoming queen, yard art, house decorations and body building.

-In recent years, activities have included designing spirit banners, performing group chants at Ahearn Field House, a Paint the 'Ville contest, building floats for the Friday afternoon parade, a pep rally and a bonfire at Memorial Stadium.
+In recent years, activities have included designing spirit banners, performing group chants in Bramlage Coliseum, a Paint the 'Ville contest, building floats for the Friday afternoon parade and a pep rally.

 The official K-State ring tradition began in fall of 2001.
 The class ring is a symbol of what students have accomplished and will achieve in the future.
 The ring tells the story of K-State and connects students and alumni.
 Students who purchase rings receive them at a special presentation event in the spring.